misho-cheenii/OS-Lab/lab2/README.md

     osh>ls > out.txt
 </p>

-the output from the ls command will be redirected to the file out.txt.
+⋅⋅⋅the output from the ls command will be redirected to the file out.txt.
 Similarly, input can be redirected as well.
 For example, if the user enters

 <p align="center">
     osh>sort < in.txt
 </p>

-the file in.txt will serve as input to the sort command.
+⋅⋅⋅the file in.txt will serve as input to the sort command.